zachary-krepelka/bookmarks/README.md

 ## Procedure

 Each program serves a different purpose.
 Follow this general procedure to use a program in this repository.
+Note that the scripts mostly target the Linux command line.

 1. Export your bookmarks from your web browser to a file, say `bookmarks.html`.